 where $\tilde{v}(s)$ is given for $t \in (0, \infty)$ by

 For our purpose, we put, for $t \in (0, \infty)$,

-and see immediately that $v$ is not integrable on $(0, \infty)$, as follows from \ref{SV4} in the case \ref{TASi} and our assumptions in the case \ref{TASii}, and thus by Sawyer's convention $``\frac{\infty}{\infty} = 0 " $ we get that the second summand at the second line of \eqref{TAS10} is zero.
+and see immediately that $v$ is not integrable on $(0, \infty)$, as follows from \ref{SV4}, and thus by Sawyer's convention $``\frac{\infty}{\infty} = 0 " $ we get that the second summand at the second line of \eqref{TAS10} is zero.
 Therefore, to obtain \eqref{TAS8} it suffices to show that

-holds for all $t \in (0, \infty)$, which can be done with the help of either \ref{LEFF} or \ref{LTb}, depending on the finiteness of infiniteness of $p$. \end{proof}